 Why is it Recommended to Add Urine?

 Urine is about 98% water and the rest is mainly a chemical called urea.
-(There are sometimes small amounts of amino acids and other things like antibiotics if you are taking medication for urinary tract infections).
-Urea is a source of ‘food’ and nitrogen for bacteria – they eat it.
-It is made up of lots of small molecules in a water solution – these properties allow urine be digested very quickly which means fast growth and heat – it is good news so far!
+(Although there can sometimes be small amounts of amino acids and other things like antibiotics if you are taking certain medications).
+Urea is a source of food (nitrogen) for the bacteria, it is made up of lots of small molecules in a water solution – these properties allow urine be digested very quickly which means fast growth and heat.